Logiqx/gpx-ideas/docs/extensions/README.md

 ### Diving In

-There are a huge number of [activities](../landscape/activities.md) that can benefit from the use of GPS / GNSS receivers, many of which will be interested in similar data.
+There are a huge number of [activities](../landscape/activities.md) that can benefit from the use of GPS / GNSS receivers, many of which will be interested in similar sources of data.

 Feel free to take a look at some simple [examples](examples/README.md) prior to looking at the extensions in more detail.